aasishhumagain/aasishhumagain/README.md

 ## 📌 About Me

-- 🎯 Currently exploring more creative coding and game design
+- 🎯 Currently exploring more creative coding and game design.
-- 🧠 Always learning new tools and workflows
+- 🧠 Always learning new tools and workflows.
-- 🧩 Interested in merging art + tech: 3D, UI/UX, and scripting
+- 🧩 Interested in merging art + tech: 3D, UI/UX, and scripting.

 ---